-Ragdolls are known for being extremely people-oriented.
-They attach themselves to their families and prefer to be with them as much as possible.
-However, they can deal with being alone for a few hours daily.
-These gentle giants love to cuddle and be the center of attention, so they can experience separation anxiety.
+Ragdolls are known for being extremely affectionate and friendly.
+They attach themselves to their families and enjoy being loved.
+However, that doesn’t mean they can’t deal with being alone for a few hours daily.
+These gentle giants love to cuddle and be the center of attention.
 They aren’t best for owners who will be gone for much of the time, as they thrive on lots of human interaction.

 How Long Can a Ragdoll Cat Be Left Alone?

-Ragdolls thrive with plenty of interaction with their people.
-Therefore, they work best for families that are home much of the day, but they can cope with the average workday if they’re taught to be alone from an early age.
-If you work 8-hour days usually, then a Ragdoll is a fine choice.
-Ragdolls do just fine with most work schedules.
+Ragdolls thrive with plenty of interaction with their family.
+Therefore, they prefer to be with cat parents who spend plenty of time at home, but of course, they can cope with the average workday.
+If you usually work 8-hour days, then a Ragdoll is a fine choice.

 Is It Okay to Have Just One Ragdoll Cat?